|Update Nov 2017:

-As of February 2012 I have put about 50,000 miles on Herman (total miles 173,456).
-In addition to being driven all winter by me he is also now driven all summer by my girlfriend.
+As of February 2014 Herman has 203452 miles.
+In addition to being driven all winter by me he is also driven all summer by Chris.
 She does home health care.
-Last summer alone she racked up 12,000 miles on him.
+Last summer alone she racked up 15,000 miles on him.
 Very little money has been put into Herman over the last 5 years.
 Herman represents what the beetle was built for, honest cheap reliable transportation.
-He isn’t shinny and new, he is what he is and doesn’t pretend to be anymore.
+He isn't shinny and new, he is what he is and doesn't pretend to be anymore.
 For a 40 plus year old car Herman has done very well.

 In addition to using Herman as a daily driver I also use him to test different parts and rust proof coatings.
 His top coat is just plain tractor paint, but under that he has several different types of primers.
 During the Wisconsin winters the roads get covered in salt which is very hard on a cars body.
 Each fall I take Herman’s fenders off and inspect for rust.
 Any bad areas get cleaned and recoated.
 The best coating I have used so far is Master Series.
 Second place, in my option, is Eastwood Rust Encapsulator and third goes to Por-15.